dave-nachman/db.ts/README.md

 The ubiquity of JSON and use of Javascript on the web along with the rising popularity of Typescript might represent a new opportunity for a Typescript-based object database.
 In addition, the rise of key/value stores as the underlying storage for many modern databases creates a pathway for creating an object database that fundamentally might not look that different than the implementation of modern relational databases.

+On a personal level, this project is an opportunity for me to learn more about database implementation while creating something a little outside the box.

 ## Example

 ```ts